There are three major stances concerning God, gods, and the supernatural:

 What is freedom of expression?

-Freedom of expression finds its limits whenever the rights of someone else are infringed: It is, on a Humanist view, illicit to insult other people, to assert as facts claims that are provably false, to threaten others, to expose other people’s private information, or to misuse intellectual property.
-However, it must be possible to debate and criticise religions33, governments, and political parties.
+Freedom of expression finds its limits, however, whenever the rights of others are infringed upon: It is, in a Humanist view, illicit to insult other people, to assert as facts claims that are provably false, to threaten others, to expose other people’s private information, or to misuse intellectual property.
+However, it must be possible to debate and criticize religions97, governments, political parties, and ideologies (including Humanism itself).
 Such criticism is, in Humanist eyes, essential to weed out ideologies that do not serve the common good, or that serve other agendas.
 The encouragement of such criticism distinguishes Humanist restrictions on the freedom of expression from the restrictions that autocratic governments impose.

 We discuss freedom of expression, its purpose, and its limitations in more detail in the Chapter on Morality.